Comment on page

-Doing your augmentations through Roboflow ("offline augmentation") rather than at the time of training has a few key benefits.
+Doing your augmentations through in a version ("offline augmentation") rather than at the time of training has a few key benefits.

 - 1.Model reproducibility is increased.
 With Roboflow, you have a copy of how each image was augmented.
 For example, may find your model performs better on bright images rather than dark images, so you should collect more low-light training data.